younata/coz-e/src/build_log/chapter_4.md

 My second attempt was much more successful.
 I didn't bother with the router at all, and cut the fiberglass with an oscillating tool.
 I used a belt sander for final shaping, and it came out quite well.

-As of this writing, I have yet to join the hardpoints with the foam.
+As of this writing, I have only joined the hardpoints for the lower forward landing gear bulkhead.

 ## Firewall